rkishore/rkishore.github.io/_posts/2021-02-23-pets-multi-label-classification.md

 ### Let's train the multi-label classifier now

-Key thing to note here.
-The accuracy function used will use a high threshold of 0.95 so that only results the model is very confident about will be selected.
+Key things to note here:

+- The accuracy function used will use a high threshold of 0.95 so that only results the model is very confident about will be selected when reporting the accuracy during training.
 For the loss function, we use the binary_cross_entropy loss function as specified in the [textbook](https://www.amazon.com/Deep-Learning-Coders-fastai-PyTorch/dp/1492045527).
 Note that the flattened version of `nn.BCEWithLogitsLoss` can also be used to get the same results as shown in this [reference notebook](https://github.com/muellerzr/Practical-Deep-Learning-for-Coders-2.0/blob/master/Computer%20Vision/03_Unknown_Labels.ipynb).
+- the same resnet34 backbone is used and fastai will automatically infer the loss function to use based on how the dataloader is setup
+- `partial` is a cool python trick to fix/specify a particular argument value for an existing function

 ```python
 learn_multi = cnn_learner(dls_multi, resnet34, pretrained=True, metrics=[partial(accuracy_multi, thresh=0.95)])